URL path: Index page // Globulins, Serum

 5€

-The determination of serum globulins is mainly used for the diagnosis and monitoring of patients with monoclonal gammopathies and other pathological conditions.
+The determination of serum globulins is mainly used to diagnose and monitor patients with monoclonal gammopathies and other pathological conditions.

 More information

-Globulins are plasma proteins that are formed mainly in the liver, but also in the lymphatic and reticuloendothelial system.
-There are three types of protein in the globulin family: alpha, beta and gamma.
+Globulins are plasma proteins formed mainly in the liver, lymphatic, and reticuloendothelial systems.
+The globulin family includes three types of proteins: alpha, beta, and gamma.

 • α2 globulins include haptoglobin, α2-macroglobulin and seruloplasmin.